 Our deepest sympathies go out to all those affected by the tragic events of June 26th at Coryell Health (CMHS), and especially to the families of the two deceased and fourteen injured construction workers.
 The event took place in a non-public area of the hospital which was under construction at the time.
 Our staff immediately ran towards the site, moments after the explosion, to do what they could, to try to render aid to the construction workers.
 The determination of the cause, or causes, of the event are still under investigation, and due to the ongoing investigation we are unable to comment further about the cause or causes at this time.
 We don’t have direct patient information as those workers were transferred to other facilities and not admitted to Coryell Memorial, but our thoughts are with the injured as we pray for their recovery.

 Coryell Medical Clinic Building 1 and 2, which provide family practice and specialty services, are seeing scheduled patients with appointments.
-Four days after the event, urgent care services were opened for the first time by CMHS for walk-in patients, no appointment needed.
-If you have any questions about your appointment or urgent care, please call 254-865-2166.
+Four days after the event, quick care services were opened for the first time by CMHS for walk-in patients, no appointment needed.
+If you have any questions about your appointment or quick care, please call 254-865-2166.
 If you are having an emergency, please call 911.

-What you should know about Coryell Urgent Care:
+What you should know about Coryell Quick Care: